Betting on the NFL for Beginners

 The event that we now refer to as the Super Bowl was first played in January 1967.
 This first featured the champions of the American Football League, the Kansas City Chiefs and the Green Bay Packers of the National Football League.

-The AFL began just seven years earlier and was considered to be an upstart league with limited talent as compared to the long-established National League.
-The Green Bay Packers won the first two AFL/NFL Championships, as the event was known at the time, and these NFL victories reinforced the sense that the AFL had a lot of catching up to do.
+The AFL began seven years earlier.
+Compared to the long-established National League, it was considered to be an upstart league with limited talent.
+The Green Bay Packers won the first two AFL/NFL Championships, as the event was known at the time.
+These NFL victories reinforced the sense that the AFL had a lot of catching up to do.

-In 1969, the NY Jets beat the heavily favored Baltimore Colts, and the Kansas City Chiefs returned to win the championship the following year.
+In 1969, the NY Jets beat the heavily favored Baltimore Colts.
+The Kansas City Chiefs returned to win the championship the following year.
 The AFL had definitely caught up and the merger of the two leagues was completed in 1970.

 The growth in popularity of football since the first AFL/NFL championship has made the Super Bowl the biggest sporting event in the US.
 The merger, that set up a truly national football league, generated a surge in interest.